SchrecktechModding/Schrecktech-Reborn/README.md

 as the mod selection is not completely done jet, there might be drastic changes to them in the future, although the progression system will mostly stay the same.

-Please read the changelog carefully to see if important parts of your base will break before updating!
+Please read the changelog carefully to see if important parts of your base will break before updating! to Update, just use the Update tool provided in the release section

 ## Credit for all mods go to their respective owners.